jacobschulman/ski-run-scraper/README.md

           "TrailLength": "3.5 miles",
           "TrailType": "Skiing"
         }
-      ],
-      "Lifts": []
+      ]
     }
   ],
-  "Lifts": [
-    {
-      "Id": 1,
-      "Name": "River Run Gondola",
-      "Status": "Open"
+  "SnowReport": { ... } // Inspector-normalized fields when present
 }
-  ]
-}
 ```

 ### Cadence & lift data
 - Grooming and snow files are written once per resort per local day during the morning window; they only rewrite when `GroomingAreas` change (lift churn is ignored).
-- Real-time lift wait/status data is captured by a separate lift scraper that batches multiple resorts in a single browser for speed; output lives in `data/{resort}/lifts/YYYY-MM-DD.ndjson`.
+- Real-time lift wait/status data is captured by a separate lift scraper (Inspector API) that fetches all resorts in one call; output lives in `data/{resort}/lifts/YYYY-MM-DD.ndjson` with per-resort lift indexes.

 ## Usage Examples